kingtrey32/Senior_Sim_TDT/README.md

 Requirements:

 •Android Studio: https://developer.android.com/studio

 •Anaconda: https://www.anaconda.com/products/distribution

+•Spyder: Installed through the Anaconda Enviorment

+•Pytorch: https://pytorch.org/get-started/locally/

-•Spyder: Installed through the Anaconda Enviorment •Pytorch: https://pytorch.org/get-started/locally/ •(If GPU use `conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia`) •(If CPU use `conda install pytorch torchvision torchaudio cpuonly -c pytorch`) •FashionMnist Dataset: https://www.kaggle.com/datasets/zalando-research/fashionmnist •Dr.Ahana Roy’s Model to do the identifying ( supplied In the GIthub)
+•(If GPU use `conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia`)

+•(If CPU use `conda install pytorch torchvision torchaudio cpuonly -c pytorch`)

+•FashionMnist Dataset: https://www.kaggle.com/datasets/zalando-research/fashionmnist

+•Dr.Ahana Roy’s Model to do the identifying ( supplied In the GIthub)

 Execution Instructions:

-1. After installing the above requiremnents Go ahead to the main branch and dowload the entire Android Code/Senior_sim_TDT folder
+1.After installing the above requiremnents Go ahead to the main branch and dowload the entire Android Code/Senior_sim_TDT folder

 2.Extract the Senior_Sim_TDT-main

 3.in file exploerer click Senior_Sim_TDT-main > Android code > you should see click Senior_Sim_TDT-main

 4. open android studio navigate to File > Open > AndroidStudioProject > and from there drag and drop the click Senior_Sim_TDT-main in to the AndroidStudioProject folder

 6.Create a virtual device (pixel 5 : Tiramisu) and Generate the Phone